Professor-Emanuel/Data-Bases---PLSQL---Labs-Solutions/README.md

 The exercise statements can be found at the end of each labY, and the possible solutions are in the files EmanuelKokovicsX, which I am to lazy to rename now, but X (number) in the solution names doesn't necessarily coincide with the Y (number) of the lab names.

 Don't be lazy like me!

+PS: I used a virtual machine and did not install Oracle on my computer!